linroger/Wealth-of-Nations/Financial Instruments/Lecture Notes- Financial Instruments/Teaching Note 3 Swaps- Financial Instruments/The Value of the Swap Contract after Initiation.md

 | **Delivery** | Physical T-note with at least 6.5 years to maturity and not more than 10 years to maturity.
 Price paid to the short for notes with other than 6% coupon is determined by multiplying futures price by a conversion factor.
 The conversion factor is the price of the delivered note ($1 par value) to yield 6%. |
 | Settlement | until last business day of the month. |

-In the Eurodollar futures price, we have to consider the convexity bias, which refers to the difference in convexity between the FRA and the Eurodollar futures.
+In the Eurodollar futures price, we have to consider the convexity bias, which refers to the difference in convexity between the [[A Guide to the Front End and Basis Swap Markets#Forward Rate Agreements (FRAs) Overview|FRA]] and the Eurodollar futures.
 The convexity bias is an important factor to consider when hedging with Eurodollar futures due to the future's payoff structure, which can affect the hedging outcome.

 ### CONVEXITY BIAS AND TAILORING

-+ When we hedge using Eurodollar futures, the convexity bias arises due to the difference between the payoff of an FRA and that of a Eurodollar future.
++ When we hedge using Eurodollar futures, the convexity bias arises due to the difference between the payoff of an [[A Guide to the Front End and Basis Swap Markets#Forward Rate Agreements (FRAs) Overview|FRA]] and that of a Eurodollar future.
 This bias, known as *convexity bias*, must be accounted for to ensure an accurate hedging strategy.

 #### TAILORING THE HEDGE